Spatial memory: Long-term spatial memory

 Spatial memory recall is built upon a hierarchical structure.
 People remember the general layout of a particular space and then "cue target locations" within that spatial set.
 This paradigm includes an ordinal scale of features that an individual must attend to in order to inform his or her cognitive map.
 Recollection of spatial details is a top-down procedure that requires an individual to recall the superordinate features of a cognitive map, followed by the ordinate and subordinate features.
 Two spatial features are prominent in navigating a path: general layout and landmark orienting (Kahana et al., 2006).
 People are not only capable of learning about the spatial layout of their surroundings, but they can also piece together novel routes and new spatial relations through inference.

 A cognitive map is "a mental model of objects' spatial configuration that permits navigation along optimal path between arbitrary pairs of points."
 This mental map is built upon two fundamental bedrocks: layout, also known as route knowledge, and landmark orientation.
 Layout is potentially the first method of navigation that people learn to utilize; its workings reflect our most basic understandings of the world.

 Hermer and Spelke (1994) determined that when toddlers begin to walk, around eighteen months, they navigate by their sense of the world's layout.
 McNamara, Hardy and Hirtle identified region membership as a major building block of anyone's cognitive map (1989).
 Specifically, region membership is defined by any kind of boundary, whether physical, perceptual or subjective (McNamara et al., 1989).
 Boundaries are among the most basic and endemic qualities in the world around us.
 These boundaries are nothing more than axial lines which are a feature that people are biased towards when relating to space; for example, one axial line determinant is gravity (McNamara & Shelton, 2001; Kim & Penn, 2004).
 Axial lines aid everyone in apportioning our perceptions into regions.
-This parceled world idea is further supported items by the finding that items that get recalled together are more likely than not to also be clustered within the same region of one's larger cognitive map.
+This parceled world idea is further supported by the finding that items that get recalled together are more likely than not to also be clustered within the same region of one's larger cognitive map.
 Clustering shows that people tend to chunk information together according to smaller layouts within a larger cognitive map.

 Boundaries are not the only determinants of layout.
 Clustering also demonstrates another important property of relation to spatial conceptions, which is that spatial recall is a hierarchical process.
 When someone recalls an environment or navigates terrain, that person implicitly recalls the overall layout at first.
 Then, due to the concept's "rich correlational structure", a series of associations become activated.
 Eventually, the resulting cascade of activations will awaken the particular details that correspond with the region being recalled.
 This is how people encode many entities from varying ontological levels, such as the location of a stapler; in a desk; which is in the office.